SVL: Goal-Conditioned Reinforcement Learning as Survival Learning: Introduction

 In this work, we introduce a complementary probabilistic perspective that interprets GCRL through the lens of time‑to‑event modeling, also known as survival analysis~\cite{lee2003statistical,wang2019machine}.
 This statistical framework studies the distributions of variables representing the time until a specific event occurs.
 Our key observation is that in sparse, terminate‑on‑success settings, the expected discounted return is fully determined by the distribution of the goal-hitting time under the policy.
 Maximizing the return thus corresponds to optimizing a discounted functional of the hitting-time distribution.
 The discount factor $\gamma$ induces an implicit risk sensitivity over arrival times.
 Unlike in standard RL, intermediate states in GCRL settings do not yield additional rewards; the value function is therefore a statistical summary of the arrival-time distribution and can be estimated directly, as illustrated in Fig.~\ref{fig:main}.
 Successful trajectories yield exact event times, whereas those truncated by a finite horizon become right‑censored observations.
 This correspondence naturally aligns policy evaluation in GCRL with the methodological foundations of survival analysis.

 In this work, we derive a closed-form expression of the goal-conditioned value function as a discounted sum of survival probabilities associated with the goal-hitting time.
 We show that the value function is a statistical summary of an underlying temporal distribution.
-Methodologically, SVL is a structured distributional MC method.
 Consequently, rather than directly regressing a scalar value via Bellman backups, we explicitly learn the full distribution of goal-reaching times, naming our approach \textbf{Survival Value Learning (SVL)}.
-We learn to model the instantaneous probability of reaching the goal, namely the hazard function, via maximum likelihood estimation (MLE) over both event and censored trajectories, thereby inheriting standard MLE convergence properties.
+We model the instantaneous probability of reaching the goal, namely the hazard function, via maximum likelihood estimation (MLE) over both event and censored trajectories, thereby inheriting standard MLE convergence properties.

 SVL incorporates hindsight relabeling to convert each trajectory into multiple goal-labeled survival observations, providing dense supervision without altering the underlying objective.
 Unlike prior work using relabeling to train value functions~\cite{andrychowicz2017hindsight,ren2019exploration,zhao2018energy,fang2019curriculum,park2023hiql,yang2022rethinking,hejna2023distance} or representations~\cite{eysenbach2022contrastive,mazoure2023contrastive,sikchi2023smore}, we use it to generate event-time and censoring signals.